belminf/vmie-lambda/README.md

 # vmie-lambda [![Build Status](https://travis-ci.org/belminf/vmie-lambda.svg?branch=master)](https://travis-ci.org/belminf/vmie-lambda)
-This is a AWS Lambda function that works off of a S3 Create Object Event that will import a OVA file to an AMI.
-This is a simple Lambda function that will take the ova file and import it to a AMI using the VM Import\Export Service.
-The accompanying script will continually check that status of the import jobs until they have finished and report back status.
+Leverages [boto3](https://boto3.readthedocs.io/en/latest/) and [CloudFormation](https://aws.amazon.com/cloudformation/) to create resources necessary to watch an S3 bucket to convert an OVA to an AMI.
+A Python Lambda script is triggered when a new OVA file is uploaded to the S3 bucket.
+Another Lambda Python script is used for reporting back status.

 ## Requirements
 Python requirements: